Frequently Asked Questions - Childhood Lead Poisoning

 How we do we track childhood lead poisoning?

-Massachusetts law requires all children aged 0-3 years to be screened for lead.
+Massachusetts law requires all children between the ages of 9-12 months, at age two, and at age three to be screened for lead.
 Children in high risk communities are screened through age four.
 The Lead Law also requires all childhood blood lead test results be reported to the Department of Public Health by both laboratories and health care providers.

 How is a child's lead level determined?

-Health care providers offices and local health clinics provide blood lead testing.
+Health care provider offices and local health clinics provide blood lead testing.
 In a lead test, a blood sample is taken from the child's finger or arm.
 The test measures how much lead is in a child's blood at that time.
 Blood taken from the finger is called a capillary sample.
 Blood taken from the arm is called a venous sample.
 A venous sample is more exact.
-If a child has a lead level above 10 µg/dL and the blood was taken from your child's finger, a second test with a venous sample is recommended.
+If a child has a lead level greater than or equal to 5 µg/dL and the blood was taken from your child's finger, a second test with a venous sample is required.

 How do I interpret the screening and blood lead prevalence numbers?